 Here are some basics of Agile Project Management that need to be clarified before dig-in further;

-- A base of Agile: Project is always broken down into chunks that is usable and add value.
-Be careful it’s not like WBS where you can not hand over that part to the customer.
+- A base of Agile: Project is always broken down into chunks that are usable and add value.
+Be careful.
+It’s not like WBS, where you can not hand over that part to the customer.

-- Product Approval: Customer is much involved when implementing this strategy and is aligned throughout the production phase.
-Hence, final acceptance is very easy when it comes to Agile.
+- Product Approval: The customer is involved when implementing this strategy and is aligned throughout the production phase.
+Hence, final acceptance is straightforward when it comes to Agile.

-- Client Involvement: As Customer is there to buy-in, hence clarity is for an end product.
-This definitely adds more value in the form of reduced workload and a product which is more analogous to their specifications overall.
+- Client Involvement: As the Customer is there to buy in, clarity is for an end product.
+This definitely adds more value to reduced workload and a product that is more analogous to their overall specifications.

-- Continuous Feedback: Continuous improvement as Agile is very adaptive in a term that will surely increase the overall productivity of the team.
+- Continuous Feedback: Continuous improvement as Agile is very adaptive, which will surely increase the team’s overall productivity.

-- Team Building Approach: Great way of team development as an individual is not under stress for a long time as client approves or suggest any improvement on time.
+- Team Building Approach: This is a great way of team development as an individual is not under stress for a long time as the client approves or suggests any improvement.

-- Fast Project Deployment: Consistent reviews and planning allows this strategy to speed-up productivity and minimizes the number of revisions.
+- Fast Project Deployment: Consistent reviews and planning allow this strategy to speed up productivity and minimize revisions.
 The Agile project management strategy always results in a shorter deployment timescale, fewer errors, fewer revisions, and higher customer satisfaction.

-Customers are quite clear nowadays about the product they want but there is always lack to plan in advance everything if the project is a bit complex and hence the traditional methods may end up in an undesired result.
-However, if the scope document for a small & simple project is already nicely done then you may not need Agile strategy this is mainly for a long term and complex projects to avoid workload and shorten the time frame in an efficient manner.
-However, this approach often results in problems as a client is unlikely to have been able to foresee every detail of what is essentially an extremely complex process even for a small project.
+Customers are quite clear nowadays about the product they want, but there is always a lack of planning everything if the project is a bit complex, and hence the traditional methods may end up in an undesired result.
+However, if the scope document for a small & simple project is already nicely done, you may not need an Agile strategy.
+This is mainly for the long-term and complex projects to avoid workload and efficiently shorten the time frame.
+However, this approach often results in problems as a client is unlikely to have been able to foresee every detail of what is essentially an extremely complex process, even for a small project.

-The agile strategy allows an organization to perform in a more efficient manner by defining employee tasks quite clearly in relation to a customer changing project provisions.
-Therefore, it avoids missed deadlines, unnecessary workload, these factors can paralyze an organization.
+The agile strategy allows an organization to perform more efficiently by defining employee tasks clearly about a customer changing project provisions.
+Therefore, it avoids missed deadlines, unnecessary workload; these factors can paralyze an organization.

 The significance of Agile on Construction Projects

-On capital construction project the change of design or any kind is very costly in the later stage of the project.
-As in construction, all the tasks are done after one and other or in a linear manner, hence you need to roll-back all to make any change.
-This may lead to disaster in term of cost, time, etc.
+On capital construction projects, the change of design is very costly in the later stage of the project.
+As in construction, all the tasks are done after one and the other or linearly.
+Hence you need to roll back all to make any change.
+This may lead to disaster in terms of cost, time, etc.

 How to Use Agile | Construction Industry

-As discussed earlier, Agile strategy is basically done and dusted in a software development project where to change or roll-back any part is through coding and decoding only.
-In this perspective, we have a bit room to utilize this in Construction like below;
+As discussed earlier, the Agile strategy is basically done and dusted in a software development project where to change or roll back any part is through coding and decoding only.
+In this perspective, we have a bit of room to utilize this in Construction like below;

 Agile in Pre-Design and Design Phases

-- Always welcome customer or client to buy-in during this phase if you wish to apply Agile or not.
+- Always welcome customers or clients to buy in during this phase if you wish to apply Agile or not.
 Here, you can apply all the Agile sprints that will help you go through successfully.

 - Pilot units may be visualized to get more ideas and have input from all the stakeholders.